Check Out Day by Day Itinerary For Rideau Canal Sea Doo Tour…

 View Rideau Canal Sea-Doo Tour – Kingston to Westport in a larger map

-Even with numerous speed zones, our initial progress up the Cataraqui River system was steady.
-We had to slip into the water once to pull weeds from our intakes, a simple procedure which required almost full immersion under the Sea-Doo’s.
+Even with numerous speed zones, the initial progress of our Sea Doo ride up the Cataraqui River system was steady.
+We had to slip into the water once to pull weeds from our intakes, a simple procedure which required almost full immersion under our Sea-Doo watercraft.
 Many parts of the Rideau Canal are weedy, especially from Smiths Falls to Ottawa, so we made it a habit to check our intakes a couple of times each day.
 Our worst area was Dows Lake and the adjacent canal in Ottawa where we had to de-weed several times.

 After Kingston Mills, our arrival at most lock stations that day was bang on, with little waiting at the blue lines for the gates to open.
 Unfortunately, we missed the mark at Jones Falls, a flight of four consecutive locks where boats transfer through completely one way (15-30 min. per lock) before those waiting at the other end get their turn.
 Our wait was twice as long as this because we arrived at the south end when an upriver (northbound) lock-through was already in process, so there was both the upriver transfer and then the downriver one before we could enter to go up.
 That’s why our Sea Doo tour planning has to be flexible and include numerous ‘Plan B’s’.

 Nothing to do but wait.
-We took the opportunity to gas up and check out the Hotel Kenney, located at the south end of the locks, where we intended to stay on our last night.
+We took the opportunity to gas up and check out the Hotel Kenney, located at the south end of the locks, where we intended to stay on the final night of our Sea Doo ride.
 We also lunched on good burgers and great shakes in their snack bar, before touring an 1839 blacksmith shop and an historic stone arch dam.
 Storm clouds continued to battle with the sun overhead, and several times, we spotted lightening flashes on the horizon.
 But two and a half hours later, we emerged upriver from the last of the Jones locks at four o’clock.
 We had three more locks and more than 27 kilometres to go.
 If we had hit that Kingston Mills four-flighter at the wrong time too, Westport wouldn’t have been doable that night.
+Hello, farmer’s daughter!

 Fortunately, the last 10 kilometres after Newboro were on Big Rideau Lake, so we hit our throttles and sailed into picturesque Westport Harbour at 6 PM.
 Off the water, the steamy heat hung in the air like a palpable mist, so heavy as to be almost visible in the sparkling sunlight.
 The horizon was obliterated by a dense blackness that promised another wild night of celestial fireworks.
 It was no surprise then, that while dining at Steve’s Rideau Restaurant just up the block from the Country Cove Inn, a torrential rain raged across the lake, quickly flooding the streets amid explosive thunder crashes and spectacular aerial displays of sheet lightening.